Complete Description of Matching Polytopes with One Linearized Quadratic Term for Bipartite Graphs: Introduction

 In contrast to the two proofs for the one-quadratic-term spanning-tree polytopes~\cite{FischerF13,BuchheimK14}, our proof technique is not based on linear programming duality.
 In fact, the two additional inequality families presented above introduce two sets of dual multipliers, which seem to make this proof strategy hard, or at least quite technical.
 Instead, we were heavily inspired by Schrijver's direct proof~\cite{Schrijver83} for the matching polytope.

-The paper is structured as follows: In Section~\ref{SectionResults} we present our main results together with their proofs, which are based on two key lemmas, one for $\PmatchOneDown$ and one for $\PmatchOneUp$.
-Then, in Section~\ref{SectionPerfectMatchings} we focus on perfect matchings and establish the corresponding results for this special case.
-The proofs for the two key lemmas are similiar with respect to the general strategy, but are still quite different due to the specific constructions they depend on.
-Hence, we present the general technique and then each lemma in their own dedicated sections.
+\paragraph{Outline.} The paper is structured as follows: In Section~\ref{SectionResults} we present our main results together with their proofs, which are based on two key lemmas, one for $\PmatchOneDown$ and one for $\PmatchOneUp$.
+At the end of the section, we establish the corresponding results for the special case of perfect matchings.
+The proofs for the two key lemmas are similar with respect to the general strategy, but are still quite different due to the specific constructions they depend on.
+Hence, we present the general technique and then each lemma in its own dedicated section.
 Although Klein already proved that the new inequalities are facet-defining, she only did so for the case of perfect matchings.
 Hence, for the sake of completeness, we do the same for the general case in Section~\ref{SectionFacets}.
 The algorithmic parts are covered in Section~\ref{SectionSeparation} where we present separation algorithms for the two classes of exponentially many facets.
 The polyhedral result on the matching polytope is used as a black-box result in Section~\ref{SectionBMatchings} in order to prove a generalization for capacitated $b$-matchings (which are defined in that section).
 We conclude this paper with a short discussion on our proof strategy and on a property of $\PmatchOne$.